istio/istio.io/content/en/docs/ops/integrations/spire/index.md

 1. [Download the Istio release](/docs/setup/getting-started/#download).

-2. After [deploying SPIRE](#install-spire) into your environment, and verifying that all deployments are in `Ready` state, install Istio with custom patches for the Ingress-gateway as well as for istio-proxy.
+1. After [deploying SPIRE](#install-spire) into your environment, and verifying that all deployments are in `Ready` state, configure Istio with custom patches for the Ingress-gateway as well as for istio-proxy.

     Create Istio configuration: